BILGI-IE-423/ie423-2024-termproject-ai-world/README.md

 In the next step, the first three actors' names from each row in the 'cast' column were extracted and labeled as cast1, cast2, and cast3, while the original 'cast' column was removed.
 Any null values identified in the preceding steps were then removed.The code in one part splits each entry in the 'Genre' column using the '|' character and selects the first category.
 Similarly, it separates each entry in the 'country' column using the ',' character and picks the first country mentioned.Another part ensures that only the initial numerical value is retained within each entry of the 'duration' column.
 There's a section intended to identify duplicate data within the dataset, revealing 18 instances of duplicate data upon examination.And then, duplicate rows are removed from the 'cleaned_df' DataFrame.

 The following step in preprocessing involves checking for outliers.The 'Duration' column was examined for outliers, and the data points with a value equal to 1, namely [136, 169, 221, 229, 246, 247], were removed from the dataset.
 The function f.get_ydata was used.
 No outlier data was found for the Bechdel test, except for the 'Duration' column.
 As data dropping operations are performed, inconsistencies arise with the indices.
 Therefore, to prevent this, the index count is reset.
+### **RGB**

 Following this, for each movie in the 'no_outlier_df' DataFrame, it calculates the normalized average of RGB components.
 This represents the percentage of each color in the image.
 These percentages are then added to new columns named 'Red', 'Green', and 'Blue'.
 If accessing an image fails, an error counter is incremented.
 Finally, the updated DataFrame, containing the RGB components of each image, is printed.
 Dropping operations were later carried out for the 55 URLs that were successfully accessed.
 The poster column was removed later because the desired red, green and blue color measurements were obtained from the posters.

+### **VGG16**

+VGG16 ( Visual Geometry Group) is a object detection and classification algorithm which is used for image object detection, image classification and facial recognition.
+We utilized VGG16 to extract features from posters and cluster them based on similarities.
+While clustering, we determined the number of clusters using elbow method as 6.

+### **One-hot-encoding**

 The next stage after removing the poster column is the encoding stage.
 Encoding has been performed using OneHotEncoder.
 By selecting the 'Cast1', 'Cast2', and 'Cast3' columns, encoding has been done based on the 'cast' column.
-Before the encoding process began, the shape of the DataFrame was [592 rows × 16 columns].
-After the initial encoding step, it reached [646 rows × 1463 columns].Following the encoding process based on the 'cast' column, encoding was then performed for the 'type', 'country', 'rating_merged', and 'Genre' columns.
-Subsequently, null values were dropped, resulting in the dataset becoming 538 rows × 1532 columns.
-After the encoding steps, the director column was checked.
-It was determined that there were 440 unique director entries.
-Next, the frequency of each director entry was examined.
+Before the encoding process began, the shape of the DataFrame was [576 rows × 17 columns].
+After the initial encoding step, it reached [644 rows × 1457 columns].Following the encoding process based on the 'cast' column, encoding was then performed for the 'type', 'country', 'rating_merged', and 'Genre' columns.
+Subsequently, null values were dropped, resulting in the dataset becoming 508 rows × 1526 columns.

+### **Label Encoding**

 In addition to the previous encoding steps, a LabelEncoder process was also applied to the 'director' column.
-Finally, the columns were arranged in the desired order and we have a total of [538 rows x 1532 columns] data available.
+We also applied label encoding for clusters created based on similarity with features coming out of vgg16.

+***
+Since we did not have enough data for each director at this stage, this posed a problem for our model.
+That's why we divided the directors into clusters according to the number of occurrences in our data set.
+In the data set, we separated the directors with 1 or 2 films as class0, the directors with 3 or 4 films as class1, and similarly the directors with 5 or 6 films as class2.
+After completing this process, we applied label encoding for the newly formed clusters.
+We utilized t-sne, which is a nonlinear data reduction technique that takes multidimensional data and uses it to represent the original data in two dimensions while maintaining the original high-dimensional space between the data sets.

+## *Model Training*

 ## *Next Steps*
 - Choosing suitable machine learning algorithms for the predicting.